-

 Subject questions and object questions

-We use subject questions when we are asking about who, what, etc. did the action.
-We do not use an auxiliary verb after the question word if the question word (who, what, etc.) is the subject of the sentence.
+In the present and past simple tenses, we do not use an auxiliary verb (do/does or did) after the question word if the question word (who, what, etc.) is the subject of the sentence.

-What did happen… ) - How many people went to the party?
-(NOT
+- How many people went to the party?

 Object question vs subject question